exceptionless/Website/content/news/2015/2015-06-22-exclude-and-protect-sensitive-data-within-exceptionless.md

 ## Data Exclusion Wildcards

-To be extra careful with your data, using * allows you to specify wildcards that can be used to dictate “starts with,” “ends with,” or “contains.”
+To be extra careful with your data, using * allows you to specify wildcards that can be used to dictate "starts with," "ends with," or "contains."

 * `string*`
     Following the string with a wildcard removes any field that starts with the string from the event report.